chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

 Simple Plane Model From Composite
 =====================================================================================

 This example aims to showcase the vast possibilities of objects that can be defined using the composite shape in the sharp immersed boundary solver.
-It also aims to give an example of the type of operations that can be made from this geometry.
+It also aims to give an example of the type of operations that can be made on these geometries.

 ----------------------------------
 Features